bmbrina/room-mty/README.md

 This app is based on the boilerplate (react-slingshot)[https://github.com/coryhouse/react-slingshot].
 Go there for details on the development setup, production build, etc.

+The only thing that I've added is:
+* `npm run share` which will share with (localtunnel)[https://localtunnel.github.io/www/] the app to a public url.
+* `npm run security-check` which will look for any vulnerabilities in the npm packages with (nodesecurity.io)[https://nodesecurity.io/]

 ## Table of contents

 * [Client Details](#client-details)